pcannon09/ciof/README.md

-# CIOF - Custom Input/Output Framework
+# CIOF - Custom Input Output Format

 `CIOF` is a lightweight C++17+ input/output framework designed to simplify formatted printing, logging, and user interaction.
 It provides a set of high-level utilities to handle standard output, error logging, ANSI styling, and user input consistently across platforms**